Tinkerforge/doc/en/source/Software/API_Bindings_Go.rst

 Extract the ``github.com`` directory from the ZIP file to the ``src`` directory of your `GOPATH <https://golang.org/cmd/go/#hdr-GOPATH_environment_variable>`__.

-Now you're ready to test the examples.
+Now you're ready to test an example.

 Testing an Example
 ------------------